[Skip to Content]

 How Do People Get Chlamydia?

 Chlamydia spreads through sex (vaginal, oral, or anal) with someone who has the infection.
+Most people with chlamydia don’t have symptoms, so they may spread the infection without realizing it.

 What Are the Signs & Symptoms of Chlamydia?